-Memory can be important for survival especially if information stays relevant for extended amounts of time and a good memory is energetically cheaper compared to relearning (Shettleworth, 2009).
-Turtles are generally long lived and proved to be good models to study long-term memory.
-The Florida red-bellied cooter, red footed tortoises, common box turtles and pond sliders can remember learnt stimuli or rules for up to 36 months after initial training (Davis & Burghardt, 2007; 2011; 2012; Leighty et al., 2013; Soldati et al., 2017) but lesions to turtles basal forebrain, medial or dorsal cortex can abolish the memory of previously learnt tasks (Petrillo et al., 1994, Lopez et al., 2003a; 2003b).
-In lizards, studies investigating memory are rare and to the best of our knowledge only one study in Crevice spiny lizards (Sceloporus poinsettii) specifically tested short term memory.
-Lizards remembered the location of a patch previously providing food within an arena 24 h later (Punzo, 2002).
+Memory can be important for survival especially if information stays relevant for extended periods of time and a good memory is energetically cheaper compared to relearning (Shettleworth, 2009).
+Turtles are generally long-lived and are good models for studying long-term memory.
+Florida red-bellied cooters, red-footed tortoises, common box turtles, and pond sliders can remember learnt stimuli or rules for up to 36 months after initial training (Davis & Burghardt, 2007; 2011; 2012; Leighty et al., 2013; Soldati et al., 2017), but lesions to the basal forebrain, medial or dorsal cortex, can abolish the memory of previously learnt tasks (Petrillo et al., 1994, Lopez et al., 2003a; 2003b).
+In lizards, studies investigating memory are rare and to the best of our knowledge, only one study in crevice spiny lizards (Sceloporus poinsettii) specifically tested short-term memory.
+Lizards remembered the location of a food patch 24 h later (Punzo, 2002).
 Some degree of retention is imperative for fitness and survival (Shettleworth, 2009).
-Memory, however, has been little studies in reptiles although many species life span exceeds 40 years (REF).
-Previous research has shown long term and short term memory in reptiles.
-Importantly, learning involves memory but studies targeting memory capacity and memory processing in the reptilian brain are scarce.
-We hope to see more research on reptilian memory in the future.
+Memory, however, is little studied in reptiles, although life span can exceed 50 years in some taxa (REF).
+Previous research has demonstrated both long-term and short-term memory in reptiles.
+Importantly, learning involves memory but studies targeting memory capacity and memory processing in the reptilian brain are rare.
+This is an area that is ripe for further study.

 Future directions

-In the last 40 years, studies on reptile learning undoubtedly demonstrated these animals capability for more than just instinctive reactions and basic cognition (Whiting & Noble, 2018).
+In the last 40 years, studies of reptile learning have undoubtedly demonstrated that these animals are capable of more than just instinctive reactions and basic cognition (Whiting & Noble, 2018).
 Due to the paucity of data, the evidence has as of yet to be strung together into a coherent story.
-In our review we attempted to link findings, present a comprehensive overview and clearly outline existing knowledge gabs to be filled by future investigations.
-We, however, want to highlight some particularly interesting topics for future research.
+In our review, we have attempted to link findings, present a comprehensive overview and clearly outline existing knowledge gaps to be filled by future investigations.
+This paragraph needs some work.
+In the process of this review, we have identified some key themes and questions that we believe are particularly interesting topics for future research.

-“Invader” smart reptiles
+“Invader-smart” reptiles

-Studies demonstrated how a single aversive event can prevent reptiles from consuming novel toxic invaders (e.g. Price-Rees et al., 2011; Somaweera et al., 2011) which can have detrimental effects on naïve native species.
-For example, numbers of northern quolls (Dasyurus hallucatus) have drastically declined because of invasive toxic cane toads.
+Studies demonstrated how A single aversive event can prevent reptiles from consuming novel toxic invaders (e.g. Price-Rees et al., 2011; Somaweera et al., 2011) which can have detrimental effects on naïve native species.
+For example, the northern quoll (Dasyurus hallucatus) has drastically declined because of a variety of factors, including the invasive toxic cane toad.
 Some populations, however, coexist with the invader.
 These toad-smart quolls avoid toads and genetically pass this behaviour on to their offspring which can be utilised as a protective measure for the remaining wild population (Indigo et al., 2018; Kelly & Phillips, 2017; 2018).
 If behaviour is heritable in reptiles has not yet been investigated.
 Taste aversion could also be socially transmitted to naïve individuals.
 Previous work demonstrated information transmission through enhancement and facilitation (e.g. Davis & Burghardt, 2011; Perez-Cembranos & Perez-Mellado, 2015) even in wild animals (e.g. Schall, 2000).
-Conservation interventions might benefit from adopting a behaviour centred approach by incorporating species cognitive ability.
+Conservation interventions might benefit from adopting a behaviour centred approach by incorporating species-specific cognitive ability.
+It’s not really clear to me what you are advocating here?
+Given that this is about future directions, you need to be prescriptive.
+What about all of Isabel’s work?!!
+This is kind of what I was expecting when I saw this heading.
+She will be so mad at you!

 Spatial cognition in the context of sexual selection